 3.2.5) The tumor test system is cultured under static conditions at 37°C, 5% CO2 in the incubator for additional 14 days.
 Change culture medium every 2 - 3 days.

 3.8) For the dynamic culture, fix the SIS-Muc between two metal rings and seed primary mvECs as described in 3.2.1.
-After 3 days remove the SIS-Muc from the metal rings and insert the membrane into the flow reactor.
+After 3 days remove the SIS-Muc from the metal rings and insert the membrane into the flow reactor (see figure 2C/D).
 Apply the primary dermal fibroblasts and tumor cells with a syringe and cannula onto the matrix in the bioreactor, and allow the cells to adhere for 3 hours before filling the bioreactor system with culture medium.

 3.9) On the following day dynamic culture conditions with constant medium flow (3.8 ml/ min, 37°C and 5% CO2) can be initiated.
 The dynamic culture is maintained for 14 days, culture medium is changed after 7 days,

-3.10) Another option is to leave the BioVaSc complete and reseed the preserved blood vessel structures with endothelial cells and fill the lumen of the scaffold with another cell type.
-In order to imitate the biological heartbeat of a human being, the bioreactor of the dynamic in vitro system is adjusted to in vivo conditions, such as the blood flow through our loop system with a peristaltic pump (500ml/min) or pulse rates from 60-180 beats/min.
-Further, the blood pressure is set to 80 to 120 ± 30 mmHg, with a standard deviation volume of 0 – 10 ml/stroke.

-3.11) The dynamic test setup is cultured in a self-constructed incubator that provides media flow through a pump and the necessary temperature and CO2 content.
+3.10) The dynamic test setup is cultured in a self-constructed incubator that provides media flow through a pump and the necessary temperature and CO2 content.

 4.)
 Characterization methods for analysis